James White Could be a Cut Candidate During Patriots Training Camp - CLNS Media

 Like I said, White’s chances are steep.
 But can he do it?

 Honestly, I think it’s more likely that White doesn’t even make the week one roster.
-The nine-year NFL vet has some series tread on his tires, and he now has an abundance of competition to get through.
+The nine-year NFL vet has some serious tread on his tires, and he now has an abundance of competition to get through.
 Here’s a look at their current stable of running backs:

 - Damien Harris